koudelka/honeydew/README/queues.md

 If you want to implement your own queue, check out the included queues as a guide.
 Try to keep in mind where exactly your queue state lives, is your queue process(es) where jobs live, or is it a completely stateless connector for some external broker?
 A mix of the two?

 ### Queue Options
-There are various options you can pass to `start_queue/2`, see the [Honeydew](https://github.com/koudelka/honeydew/blob/master/lib/honeydew.ex) module.
+There are various options you can pass to `start_queue/2`, see the [Honeydew](https://hexdocs.pm/honeydew/Honeydew.html) module docs.

 ### Queue API Support
 |                        | async/3 + yield/2 |       filter/2     |    status/1    |     cancel/2   | suspend/1 + resume/1 |